 In Oklahoma, a Republican-controlled House Committee put a stop on a bill that was going to ban texting while driving.
-They were concerned that it would be hard to enforce and that it jeopardizes individual’s personal freedoms.
-The bill was going to make it illegal to compose, send or read a text based communication while driving.
-The fines could equal up to $500 for a violation of this.
-A member of the Calendar Committee who opposed the bill said, “I’ll be the first to say it’s dangerous and foolish to text while driving.
-But where do you stop?
+They were concerned that it would be hard to enforce, and that it would jeopardized individual’s personal freedoms.
+The bill was going to make it illegal to compose, send or read a text message while driving.
+The fines could equal up to $500.
+A member of the Calendar Committee, who opposed the bill, said, “I’ll be the first to say it’s dangerous and foolish to text while driving.
+But, where do you stop?
 Can I not eat my cheeseburger in my car?”

-For the first offense of text messaging while driving, you receive a fine of $25 and then $50, plus court costs.
+For the first offense of text messaging while driving, you are fined $25 plus court costs.
+The second offense is $50, plus court costs.
 The cell phone and text messaging laws are considered primary laws in Kentucky.
-A primary law means that a police officer can pull you over for the offense without having to witness any other violation.
+This means that a cop can pull you over for the offense without having to witness any other violation.

 I believe that distracted driving is an epidemic in Kentucky.
-Distracted drivers are the primary cause of serious car and truck accidents.
-It used to be that you saw a driver weave in the road that you would think they were drunk.
+Distracted drivers are the primary cause of serious car accidents.
+It used to be that when you saw a driver weave in the road that you thought they were drunk.
 Not anymore.
-Now I assume they are looking at their phone and sending a text.
-We need to stop this now, before there are more fatal car accidents.
-To do this we need to have stricter laws that can be enforced.
+Now, I assume they are looking at their phone and sending a text.
+We need to stop this now before there are more fatal car accidents.
+To do this, we need to have stricter laws that can be enforced.
 This would take the form of a total ban on the use of phones in the car.
-Does this go too far?
+Do you think this goes too far?